kimsagha/NLP_Topic_Extraction/README.md

 - Do NER outputs count as topics?
 - Identify n-grams (or taken into account during tokenization?)? [data_words_bigrams = make_bigrams(data_words_nostops)]
 - Are there any topic extraction models I haven't considered?

+#### TO DO
+- Check if the LDA model with 500 topics has a higher coherence score than the one with 10 topics, update results in readme and excel if needed
+- Get topics extracted for first 6 articles from BERTopic model
+- Write a conclusion